Annika-Klu/churchtools-cli/cli_code/README.md

-# BGH Churchtools-CLI
+# BGH-CLI

-Command Line Interface to interact with BGH churchtools instance.
+Command Line Interface for BGH tasks.
-Based on churchtools REST API, authentication using personal API Token.
+Based on our churchtools account's REST API, authentication using personal API Token.